 Fresh off a St. Louis victory in the eighth-mile Mid-West Drag Racing Series, Jim made his quickest quarter-mile run of 2023, a 5.52 at 262.08 mph, and Annie was right behind him a couple pairs later with a 5.54 at nearly 265 mph in her clutch car.
 They ran side by side in each of two ensuing qualifying sessions with only Jim making it to 2nd gear under power, but Annie’s Mike Strasburg-tuned “Shattered Glass” machine came back to life when it mattered most, in eliminations.

 Annie advanced with a smooth 5.59/262 against the A/Fuel Funny Car of Mick Steele, who made his first start in this class in 25 years, but Jim really had to work for it to get around many-time national event winner DJ Cox.
 He deftly worked the throttle to maintain control early and moved on with a backpedaling 5.64/256 that cost him lane choice for his highly anticipated quarterfinal matchup with Annie.

 She shot off the line with an excellent .045 reaction time in that one, but Jim was already ahead of her with the first of consecutive .00 lights, a perfect .000.
 “I always do better against him,” said Annie, who developed ignition troubles downtrack.
 “But a triple-0 light?
 That’s just mean.”
 Her clutch light was irrelevant when the ignition cut out at 9,400 rpm in every gear.

-“It felt just like it feels when you hit the rev-limiter,” she said.
-“I didn’t know exactly what was going on, but I didn’t want to hurt anything and there was no way I was catching him anyway, so I shut it off.”
-Even at that, she coasted to a 5.68/236 that left her well short of Jim’s 5.59/258.
+“It felt like I hit the rev-limiter,” she said.
+“I didn’t know exactly what was going on, but I didn’t want to hurt anything and there was no way I was going to catch him, so I shut it off.”
+She coasted to a not-bad 5.68/236 but was well short of Jim’s 5.59/258.